 Tips for Canning

-* Get everything washed, organized and ready to go the night before.
+- Get everything washed, organized, laid out and ready to go the night before.

-* Some people also add in a basil leaf to infuse basil flavour into the sauce.
+- Some people also add in a basil leaf to infuse basil flavour into the sauce.
 I do not.
-For one thing the leaf turns black and gross looking.

 I’ve done this so many times it’s second nature so if you’re unsure or think I’ve left something out let me know.
 Or … you could just sit staring at your computer giving me a questioning look.